gabrielrowan/gabrielrowan/README.md

 ### [Shopping Cart App for a Farm Shop](https://github.com/gabrielrowan/Finleys-Farm-Shop-FE)

 This app uses HTML, CSS and JavaScript to display products for a Farm Shop.
-It allows you to add the products to a shopping cart and view and modify these products in the cart
+It allows you to add the products to a shopping cart and view and modify these products in the cart.
+Automated browser testing is done using Pytest and Selenium